elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 - Offer to give half of the cash value back to the client
 - Accept but share the give with the team

-Which action would you be most likely to take in response?
+Which action would you be least likely to take in response?
 - Politely decline a gift card form the client
 - Seek manager permission and then accept a gift
 - **Offer to give half of the cash value back to the client**
 - Accept but share the give with the team

-Which action would you be most likely to take in response
+Which action would you be most likely to take in response?
 - Suggest your coworker speak to the new analyst about the comment
 - **Talk to the person who made that comment about how the joke was inappropriate**
 - Send out a general email to your team about respecting other coworkers
 - Give the coworker who received the comment advice on how to better fit into the workplace

-Which action would you be least likely to take in response
+Which action would you be least likely to take in response?
 - Suggest your coworker speak to the new analyst about the comment
 - Talk to the person who made that comment about how the joke was inappropriate
 - Send out a general email to your team about respecting other coworkers
 - **Give the coworker who received the comment advice on how to better fit into the workplace**

-Which action would you be most likely to take in response
+Which action would you be most likely to take in response?
 - Ask your manager if an exception to the policy can be made since you could use the extra income
 - **Reject the job offer to maintain your contract with your employer**
 - Accept the job offer and chat what you learn with your current coworkers
 - Ask your coworkers who work multiple jobs whether you should accept the offer

-Which action would you be least likely to take in response
+Which action would you be least likely to take in response?
 - Ask your manager if an exception to the policy can be made since you could use the extra income
 - Reflect the job offer to maintain your contract with your employer
 - **Accept the job offer and chat what you learn with your current coworkers**
 - Ask your coworkers who work multiple jobs whether you should accept the offer

-Which action would you be least likely to take in response
+Which action would you be least most to take in response?
 - Offer to accept a less expensive gift instead of the expensive one they initially offered
 - Accept the gift since you do not want to be rude, and you want to avoid offending the client
 - **Thank the client for their kind offer and politely decline the gift**
 - Ask if the client could extend an employee discount so you can purchase the product at a discount

-Which action would you be least likely to take in response
+Which action would you be least likely to take in response?
 - Offer to accept a less expensive gift instead of the expensive one they initially offered
 - **Accept the gift since you do not want to be rude, and you want to avoid offending the client**
 - Thank the client for their kind offer and politely decline the gift